 No child will be allowed in school with a fever of 99.4 degrees or higher under the arm/100.4 degrees or higher orally (in the mouth) or if he/she has had a fever anytime during a preceding 24-hour period.
-Temperatures are taken with an oral thermometer which is placed under the armpit.
-The school does not administer fever reducing medications for a low grade fever unless it has been diagnosed as not contagious (e.g. ear infection).
-When the school contacts the parent because of an elevated fever, he /she may request in writing that Tylenol or Motrin be administered to reduce the fever if the parent acknowledges that he/she will pick up their child within the hour.
+Temperatures are assessed with an ear reader thermometer.
+The school does not administer fever reducing medications for a low grade fever unless it has been diagnosed by a physician as non-contagious (e.g. ear infection).
+When the school contacts a parent because of an elevated fever, he/she may request in writing that fever reducing medication is to be administered to reduce the fever while the parent makes their way to pick up their child.
+The child must be picked up within the hour to avoid a fee.

-Your child CANNOT be in school if he/she has had a fever the night before.
+Your child MAY NOT be in school if he/she has had a fever the night before.

-Parents should not administer Tylenol or Motrin to their child in the morning before he/she arrives at school or while at school since it will not eliminate the cause of the fever and will mask symptoms
+Parents should not administer fever reducing medication to their child in the morning before he/she arrives at school or while at school since it will not eliminate the cause of the fever and will mask symptoms, which in turn spreads illness.

-2) DIARRHEA AND VOMITING:
+DIARRHEA AND VOMITING

 A child may not attend school if the child has been vomiting.
-If the child is at school, the child will be excluded upon the 2^{nd} incident during the previous 24 hours.
+If the child vomits while present at school, the child will be excluded upon the 2nd incident during the previous 24 hours.

 Diarrhea is distinguished from loose stools by frequency, amount, smell, and watery content of stool.
-Any child who is not teething and has watery stools is considered to have diarrhea and must be excluded from the school upon either the 2nd incident in a 24 hour period or any time there is a bloody stool.
+Any child who has watery stools is considered to have diarrhea and must be excluded from the school upon either the 2nd incident in a 24 hour period or any time there is a bloody stool without explanation.

-Please note: In the event that a child has diarrhea or vomiting that is consistent with other sick children in the classroom or has other symptoms that indicates that the child is not well, we will require that the child is excluded sooner than the policy stated above.
+Please note: In the event that a child has diarrhea or vomiting that is consistent with other sick children in the classroom or if they present with other symptoms that indicate that the child is not well, we will require that the child is excluded sooner than the policy stated above.

-3) OTHER CONTAGIOUS SYMPTOMS OR ILLNESSES:
+OTHER CONTAGIOUS SYMPTOMS OR ILLNESSES